spatulatom/spatulatom/README.md

 - <a href="https://projects-online.vercel.app"   target="_blank"> MAIN PROJECTS - mostly fullstack projects built either with Next.js (App Router) or React.js and Node.js backends </a>

 Earlier projects:
--  <a href="https://github.com/spatulatom/nextjs-wordle-new-york-times-game#readme" target="_blank"> "Wordle", a copy - The New York Times word guessing game built with Next.js, TypeScript, Tailwind CSS for styling </a>,
+-  <a href="https://github.com/spatulatom/nextjs-wordle-new-york-times-game#readme" target="_blank"> "Wordle", a copy </a> Next.js, TypeScript, Tailwind CSS,
 -  <a href="https://github.com/spatulatom/projects-online"> "Projects-online" - my portfolio website that is a project itself on vanilla JavaScript (and TypeScript) minified and bundled with Vite bundler, styled with Tailwind, unit tested with Jest Testing Library </a>
 -  <a href="https://github.com/spatulatom/react-next-california-destinations#readme"> "California Destinations" - a hotel booking app built with Next.js and its legacy Pages Router (Next.js) </a>,
 - <a href="https://github.com/spatulatom/todo-reactjs-typescript/tree/master#readme-top"> "ToDo" a simple todo app; trying/learning TypeScript (React.js,TypeScript) </a>,